Evolutionary origin of religion: Origins and diversification of organized religion

-The states born out of the Neolithic revolution, such as those of Ancient Egypt and Mesopotamia, were theocracies with chiefs, kings and emperors playing dual roles of political and spiritual leaders.
+The states born out of the Neolithic Revolution, such as those of Ancient Egypt and Mesopotamia, were theocracies with chiefs, kings and emperors playing dual roles of political and spiritual leaders.
 Anthropologists have found that virtually all state societies and chiefdoms from around the world have been found to justify political power through divine authority.
 This suggests that political authority co-opts collective religious belief to bolster itself.

 Invention of writing

-Following the neolithic revolution, the pace of technological development (cultural evolution) intensified due to the invention of writing 5,000 years ago.
+Following the Neolithic Revolution, the pace of technological development (cultural evolution) intensified due to the invention of writing 5,000 years ago.
 Symbols that became words later on made effective communication of ideas possible.
-Printing invented only over a thousand years ago increased the speed of communication exponentially and became the main spring of cultural evolution.
+Printing, invented only over a thousand years ago, rapidly increased the speed of communication and became the main spring of cultural evolution.

-Writing is thought to have been first invented in either Sumeria or Ancient Egypt and was initially used for accounting.
+Writing is thought to have been first invented in either Sumeria or Ancient Egypt, and was initially used for accounting.
 Soon after, writing was used to record myth.
 The first religious texts mark the beginning of religious history.
-The Pyramid Texts from ancient Egypt are one of the oldest known religious texts in the world, dating to between 2400 and 2300 BCE.
+The Pyramid Texts from ancient Egypt form one of the oldest known religious texts in the world, dating to between 2400 and 2300 BCE.
 Writing played a major role in sustaining and spreading organized religion.
-In pre-literate societies, religious ideas were based on an oral tradition, the contents of which were articulated by shamans and remained limited to the collective memories of the society's inhabitants.
+In pre-literate societies, religious ideas were based on an oral tradition, which was articulated by shamans and remained limited to the collective memories of the society's inhabitants.
 With the advent of writing, information that was not easy to remember could easily be stored in sacred texts that were maintained by a select group (clergy).
 Humans could store and process large amounts of information with writing that otherwise would have been forgotten.
 Writing therefore enabled religions to develop coherent and comprehensive doctrinal systems that remained independent of time and place.

 Writing also brought a measure of objectivity to human knowledge.
-Formulation of thoughts in words and the requirement for validation made mutual exchange of ideas and the sifting of generally acceptable from not acceptable ideas possible.
+Formulation of thoughts in words and the requirement for validation made possible the mutual exchange of ideas and the sifting of generally acceptable from unacceptable ideas.
 The generally acceptable ideas became objective knowledge reflecting the continuously evolving framework of human awareness of reality that Karl Popper calls 'verisimilitude' – a stage on the human journey to truth.